gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 #### Step 1: Connect to the Raspberry Pi to be Configured as the Kubernetes Master

-1. From your desktop computer, start an SSH Session to the Raspberry Pi. `ssh pi@raspberrypi.local`.
+1. From your desktop computer, start an SSH Session to the Raspberry Pi, `ssh pi@raspberrypi.local`, the default password is **raspberry**.

 #### Step 2: Start the Installation Process